TestGorilla LogoTestGorilla Logo

 This is important because anyone can say they have experience or knowledge that they don’t.
 In fact, people often embellish their resumes and claim to have more skills than they actually do in an attempt to land a job.

 Simply identifying the SQL experts among your applicants can immediately help you shortlist a selection to proceed to the next stage of the interview process.
-You can also use more targeted questions alongside assessments like TestGorilla’s Microsoft SQL Server test and SQLite Online Skills test to evaluate more specialized knowledge.
+You can also use more targeted questions alongside assessments like TestGorilla’s Microsoft SQL Server test and SQLite Online Skills test (preview below) to evaluate more specialized knowledge.

 Assessing problem-solving and critical-thinking skills